Women's Empowerment Panel

 Dana has collaborated with the Northern New Jersey Coalition of Day Program Providers to create additional programs that will benefit both individuals and their families, helping them to better navigate the ever-changing adult world.
 In addition, Dana holds seats on various advisory boards including The Bergen County Division on Disability Services and Felician University’s School of Education.

 Dana resides in Morris County, with her husband Rob, and their three daughters, one of whom attends Immaculate Conception High School.

 Sharon Towler, Ph.D., Director of Graduate Educational Leadership and Assistant Professor at Felician University

-I was born in SC but raised in Jersey City New Jersey.
-I have been married for twenty -two years and two wonderful children, a son and daughter.
+Dr. Sharon Towler was born in South Carolina but raised in Jersey City, New Jersey.
+She has been married for twenty -two years and has two wonderful children, a son and daughter.

-I obtained my BA in English Literature with a concentration in Education in 1991 from Fairleigh Dickinson, Rutherford campus.
-I completed my MA in Urban Education Administration from William Paterson University in 1993.
-Finally, I earned my Doctorate in Leadership in Educational Administration from Capella University in 2014.
-My instructional experiences include teaching 6-12th grade English Literature and Creative writing for 10 years in the Newark and Elizabeth School districts.
+Dr. Towler obtained her BA in English Literature with a concentration in Education in 1991 from Fairleigh Dickinson, Rutherford campus.
+She completed her MA in Urban Education Administration from William Paterson University in 1993.
+Finally, she earned her Doctorate in Leadership in Educational Administration from Capella University in 2014.
+Her instructional experiences include teaching 6-12th grade English Literature and Creative writing for 10 years in the Newark and Elizabeth School districts.